 Rising labor costs prompted the industry to replace prewar harvesting methods with more innovative practices and equipment.
-Growers moved from using simple tools such as a "mallet" or a "rubber mallet" and a "knocking pole" to harvest fruit from the branches to mechanical harvesting.
+Growers moved from using simple tools such as a "mallet" or a "rubber mallet" and a "knocking pole" to harvest fruit from the trees' branches to more modern mechanical harvesting machines.

 A Time of Change (1960–1970)

 As high-tech companies colonized the Santa Clara Valley and it became known as Silicon Valley it was clear that agriculture was not longer the valley’s primary business.
 Growers began to tap other California regions for raising the popular fruit.

 Yet even as old orchards faded from the Santa Clara scene, increased yield per acre in the Sacramento Valley more than offset the loss.
 In 1960, for the first time in history, Sacramento Valley’s dried plum production exceeded that of Santa Clara’s.
 Adding oomph to increased yields was the successful test marketing in the early 1960s of the more appealing pitted dried plum, still the most popular variety sold today.

 Getting the Message Across (1970–1990)